-65,922 \$ Soft Match - The State provides 18.07 % match for FHWA funds with toll credits.
+\ Soft Match - The State provides 18.07 % match for FHWA funds with toll credits, and 20% soft match for FTA.
 Toll credits are not acutal dollars that can be expended and soft match credits do not appear in the work program.
 Soft Match Dollars are not included in the grand total.